ukri-excalibur/excalibur-tests/imb/README.md

-Intel MPI Benchmarks:
+# Intel MPI Benchmarks

 https://software.intel.com/en-us/imb-user-guide

-This runs PingPong (latency/bandwidth), Uniband and Biband (bandwidth) tests from the IMB-MPI1 suite.
+This runs the following MPI1 tests:
+- PingPong (latency/bandwidth) on 2x nodes using 1x process per node
+- Uniband and Biband (bandwidth) 2x nodes using a range of processes per node from 1 up to as many as there are physical cores.

 # Installation - OpenHPC